What is Stenting?

-- Limit going up and down stairs to about 2 times a day for the first 2 to 3 days.
+- Limit going up and down stairs to about two times a day for the first 2 to 3 days.

-- DO NOT do yard work, drive, or play sports for at least 2 days, or for the number of days your health care provider tells you to wait.
+- DO NOT do yard work, drive, or play sports for at least two days or for the number of days your health care provider tells you to wait.

 You will need to care for your incision.